Are Oracle and SAP doing their bit?

 The COVID-19 pandemic has seen a range of offerings to help organisations and their customers survive the lockdown.
 This includes delaying mortgage payments and offering online courses for free, for example.
 Often the largest concessions have come from the smallest organisations, but what are the mega-vendors such as Oracle and SAP doing to help their customers during the pandemic?

 This is a big question, and one that’s difficult to answer.
 Any deals these vendors are making are being kept quiet.
 After all, the more help they provide, the more they stand to potentially lose.

 SAP’s payment holidays

-SAP are currently offering customers delayed payments, or a ‘payment holiday’ on their support costs.
-Rather like mortgage providers allowing their customers to take three months off; SAP customers can skip payments for a set period of time.
+SAP is currently offering customers delayed payments, or a ‘payment holiday’ on its support costs.
+Rather like mortgage providers allowing its customers to take three months off, SAP customers can skip payments for a set period of time.

 However, SAP’s offering isn’t the free ride it may sound.
 Although organisations can delay payments, they will need to pay double the support costs in the end.

 Say for example, if you chose to delay payments for 12 months, then the following year, you’ll need to pay double support costs to make up for it.

 Given that nobody can predict what’s going to happen in the future – if COVID-19 is anything to go by – having this additional cost hanging over you is a significant risk to take.
 A few hundred thousand saved now may not be as beneficial when the cost doubles at a time you could need it all the more.

 We are glad that SAP is offering concessions to its customers at this tough time.
 Admittedly, we hadn’t expected anything from the vendor or its main competitor, Oracle.

 But the fact remains that SAP’s payment holidays are not a way to save money, but a way to simply delay the inevitable expense.
 The ONLY way customers can save money on their support and maintenance costs is by moving to third-party support (see below).